🖤 Black is chic.

 And if this hasn’t already been news to you…

-There’s so much more black food beside Oreo cookies!*
+There’s so much more black food besides Oreo cookies!*

 While in many parts of the world, activated charcoal powder is a rising star among natural food colorants, South Korea is still blocking its journey to the peninsula because of health concerns.
 But Korea has its own “black food”.
 There’s technically no NEED for charcoal.
-[Who wants to eat charred wood anyways???😝] In fact, there exists a whole array of ingredients which are (some traditionally, some more recently) used to dye all types of food in magnificent black.
+[Who wants to eat charred wood anyways???😝] In fact, there exists a whole array of foods that can be considered black!

 First and foremost, there is black sesame.
 Sesame is an omnipresent ingredient in Korean cuisine (see “About the Name of the Homepage“).
 The black variation, which is referred to either as heugimja (흑임자) or geomeunkkae (검은깨) in Korean, is less common and generally more expensive than the buff-colored sesame.
 Regardless of its original scarcity and associated exclusiveness resulting in a higher price, black sesame is nowadays consciously appreciated for aesthetic reasons in food preparation.
 Just like regular sesame, black sesame seeds are frequently used to garnish foods by adding the final decorative touch.
 However, black sesame seeds can also star as the main ingredient in a certain dish, favored because they bring the usual taste 👅, smell👃 and nutrients of regular sesame – plus optical effects!👁